dicypruss/app-langcy/docs/roadmap.md

 > - gemini should give us the final list of the units (with contexts) to add considering that the same word could have different meanings in different contexts
 > - we should add these units to database
 > - also, at the moment we have a context sentence in target language only, but we need to save a context in native language as well
-> - let's name the fields: context_native and context_target
+>    - [ ] let's name the fields: context_native and context_target
-> - when we show the option in telegram we should show the native context in the option text
+    - [ ] when we show the option in telegram we should show the native context in the option text
-> - when we sending the result of the answer we should add the target context to the text
+    - [ ] when we sending the result of the answer we should add the target context to the text

+### Request #3 (2025-12-15)
+**Context**: "Speed Up / Slow Down" feature (Multi-Algorithm SRS).

+> - I want to have an option in the application to speed up when user have a lot of free time and slow down, when no free time.
+> - So, I want every learning unit to calc and store the next review time for several SRS algorightms.
+> - By default the application should be in default mode and we should send the units to learn considering the default intervals.
+> - If user want to speed up or slow down he can change the mode via tg menu
+> - If the mode is changed we starting to consider another intervals
+> - but after the user's answer all the next review datetimes are recalculated according to the corresponding algo's intervals